 After extensive discovery, in February of 2009, Judge Cote granted partial summary judgment for ADC, holding that the County had made false certifications on seven annual AFFH certifications and on more than a thousand implied certifications of compliance when it requested a drawdown of HUD funds.
 Judge Cote found that the AFFH certification was not a mere boilerplate formality, but rather was a substantive requirement, rooted in the history and purpose of the fair housing laws and regulations, requiring the County to conduct an analysis of impediments, take appropriate actions in response, and to document its analysis and actions.

-Last April, following the summary judgment decision, the Obama Administration took a new look at the case and decided to intervene for the purpose of assisting the parties in negotiating a settlement.
-In addition to the $52 million in funds that the County must spend to develop new affordable housing in white municipalities of the County, the agreement requires the County to pay $7.5 million as a relator's share under the FCA to the ADC, and $2.5 million in attorney's fees.
+Following the summary judgment decision, the Obama Administration took a new look at the case and decided to intervene for the purpose of assisting the parties in negotiating a settlement.
+In addition to the $52 million in funds that the County must spend to develop new affordable housing in white municipalities of the County, the agreement required the County to pay $7.5 million as a relator's share under the FCA to the ADC, and $2.5 million in attorney's fees.

 United States of America ex rel.
 Anti-Discrimination Center of Metro New York, Inc. v.
 Westchester County, New York, No. 06 Civ.
 2860 (DLC) (S.D.N.Y.)